CameronG7/passwordGenarator_module3/README.md

 # passwoodGenerator_module3

 ## Description
-This project contains the second homework which is to create my own portfolio page using HTML and CSS.
-In this homework I, from scratch, using code provided in class and code from documentation, created a portfolio page displaying my projects and info about myself.
-The page needed to meet several criteria, most importantly the page needed to be responsive meaning the page should look acceptable in a desktop and mobile format
+This project contains the third homework which is to create a password generator.
+In this homework I, using code provided, created a password generator that prompts the user for password requirements and generates a random password based on those criteria.
+The password is then injected into the html and displayed so that the password can be copied by the user.

 ## Installation